 In September 2016, Delya became a full time Artist.
 She uses mainly watercolours, acrylics and mixed media, and is developing her style in new and exciting ways.
-She has a daughter, Vanya, who works for a large auction house in Scarborough.

 From September 2016 to March 2017, Delya attended a course at the Glasgow School of Art to upgrade her portfolio with tutor Donald Sutherland.

 She had a successful exhibition at the Tolbooth Art Centre in Kirkcudbright in August 2017 and 2018..